 The recent study on THIN looked at the incidence of Kawasaki disease and trends across seasons and years.
 An Adjudication Committee developed a case definition of a documented final secondary care diagnosis of Kawasaki disease or a record of a diagnosis in the primary care record (not a primary care diagnosis) if this is supported by evidence of a diagnosis of a coronary artery aneurysm or concomitant initiation of aspirin therapy or monitoring that could identify a coronary artery aneurysm (Hall In press).
 Onset was the date that the fever started or, if this was not recorded, the date of the first clinical characteristic of Kawasaki disease.
-If these details were not available, then onset was assumed to be the date of diagnosis of possible Kawasaki disease (Hall In press).
+If these details were not available, then onset was assumed to be the date of diagnosis.
+The recent analysis identified records with a final secondary care discharge diagnosis of possible Kawasaki disease (Hall In press).
 A sensitivity analysis will include a possible category defined as a final secondary care diagnosis such as '?' or 'suspected' Kawasaki disease (or similar), or, for cases not included in the full Kawasaki disease category, a diagnosis of Kawasaki disease in the primary care record with a record of fever for at least five days and three principle characteristics of the condition.